-Jones isn’t the only one fed up with the Academy of Motion Picture Arts and Sciences completely snubbing artists of color.
-Of the 20 nominees for acting, only one was Black, Erivo, who said that because of this her nomination felt “bittersweet.”Awkwafina was also completely shut out despite a breakthrough performance in The Farewell, reviving the #OscarsSoWhite discussion once again.
+Jones isn’t the only one fed up with the Academy of Motion Picture Arts and Sciences completely snubbing artists of colour.
+Of the 20 nominees for acting, only one was Black, Cynthia Erivo, who said that because of this her nomination felt “bittersweet.”Awkwafina was also completely shut out despite a breakthrough performance in The Farewell, reviving the #OscarsSoWhite discussion once again.
 Additionally, no women were nominated for Best Director, despite it being a record-breaking year for them.

 “Welp I just finished voting for the Oscars.
-It didn’t take long cause there are no black people on it,” she tweeted.
+It didn’t take long cause there are no Black people on it,” she tweeted.
 “So I voted for @CynthiaEriVo and abstained from the rest of the voting #moreblackpeopleplease.”

 Some took issue with Jones’ decision to vote only for the Black nominees, pointing out she could’ve also supported Bong Joon Ho’s Parasite.
 Others pointed out that Erivo, nominated for Best Actress, wasn’t the only Black nominee on the ballot.
 The Oscar-nominated animated short, Hair Love, was also written and directed by a Black artist.

 Jones, who was invited to join the academy in 2017, responded to the latter criticism stating that she did also vote for Hair Love.

 “Ok geeeez yes I voted for @MatthewACherry tooo didn’t think I needed to say that!
 The post was obvious!
 No chill.
 His film was on before @AngryBirdsMovie #iswearimdonewithyall,” she tweeted.